symfony/symfony-docs/security/security_checker.rst

     Make sure that the installed version of the security checker package is at least 5.0 (run ``composer show sensiolabs/security-checker`` to show it).
-    Older versions checked the security vulnerabilities using an URL that is no longer available and the command execution will result in an error.
+    Older versions checked the security vulnerabilities using a URL that is no longer available and the command execution will result in an error.

 .. tip::